 I am passionate about sharing psychology with our patients, families and staff teams, to help people, in times of distress and difficulty, to improve their psychological wellbeing, functioning and live life in line with their values.
 My therapeutic interests includeEMDR, CBT, CAT, ACT, IFS, CFT and SFT (more information here).

 Hello, I am a HCPC (Health and Care Professions Council) registered psychologist and Cognitive Analytic Therapy (CAT) practitioner.
-I am also an EMDR therapist in training (more information here).
+I am also EMDR trained (more information here).
 I have worked in the obstetrics and gynaecology health psychology team since 2021 and prior to this have extensive experience working within adult primary care psychological services.

 I have a strong interest in working with psychological trauma.
 I am passionate about promoting trauma-informed care across health care services and have a keen interest in reducing health inequalities across healthcare settings.